 - Preheat the oven: Preheat the oven to 350 degrees F. Line a baking sheet with parchment paper.

-- Add in the rest of the ingredients: Add in garlic, olive oil, baking powder, black pepper, eggs, feta cheese, Panko bread crumbs, scallions, and dill in the bowl with zucchini.
+- Add in the rest of the ingredients: Add in garlic, olive oil, baking powder, black pepper, eggs, feta cheese, Panko bread crumbs, scallions (green onions), and fresh dill in the bowl with zucchini.

-- Scoop on to a baking sheet: Using a spoon or medium-sized ice cream scoop, scoop out about 2 tablespoons of the batter and drop onto the baking sheet.
+- Scoop onto a baking sheet: Using a spoon or medium-sized ice cream scoop, scoop out about 2 tablespoons of the batter and drop onto the prepared baking sheet.
 Continue until you run out of the batter.
+Gently press each fritter with your fingers (or back of a spoon) to make flatten.

-- Bake in the oven: Bake for 22-25 minutes or until golden.
+- Bake in the oven: Bake in the preheated oven for 22-25 minutes or until they turned golden brown on the outside.
 Take it out of the oven and let it cool for 5 minutes before serving.

 - Serve: Place a few of the freshly baked zucchini bites on a plate and top them off with the sauce.
 Serve.